Field of Dreams

-Field of Dreams is a 1989 American sports fantasy drama film written and directed by Phil Alden Robinson, and based on Canadian novelist W. P. Kinsella's 1982 novel Shoeless Joe.
+Field of Dreams is a 1989 American sports magical realism drama film written and directed by Phil Alden Robinson, and based on Canadian novelist W. P. Kinsella's 1982 novel Shoeless Joe.
 The film stars Kevin Costner as a farmer who builds a baseball field in his cornfield that attracts the ghosts of baseball legends, including Shoeless Joe Jackson (Ray Liotta) and the Chicago Black Sox.
-Amy Madigan, James Earl Jones, and Burt Lancaster (in his final film role) also star.
+Amy Madigan, James Earl Jones, and Burt Lancaster (in his final film role before his death in 1994) also star.

-The film was released on April 21, 1989.
-It received positive reviews from critics, and was nominated for three Academy Awards: Best Picture, Best Original Score, and Best Adapted Screenplay.
+The film was released on April 21, 1989, by Universal Pictures in the United States, with Carolco Pictures releasing in other territories.
+It received positive reviews from critics while grossing $84.5 million against a $15 million budget, and was nominated for three Academy Awards: Best Picture, Best Original Score, and Best Adapted Screenplay.
 In 2017, it was selected for preservation in the United States National Film Registry by the Library of Congress.

 Plot

-Ray Kinsella lives with his wife, Annie, and daughter, Karin, on their corn farm in Dyersville, Iowa.
-Troubled by his broken relationship with his late father John, a devoted baseball fan, Ray fears growing old without ever having done anything to achieve his dreams.
+Ray Kinsella, his wife Annie and daughter Karin live on their corn farm in Dyersville, Iowa.
+Troubled by his broken relationship with his deceased father John, a devoted baseball fan, Ray fears growing old without achieving his dreams.

-While walking through his cornfield one evening, Ray hears a voice whispering, "If you build it, he will come"; he sees a vision of a baseball diamond in the cornfield and the ghost of "Shoeless" Joe Jackson standing in the middle.
-Annie agrees to uproot part of their field to build a baseball field, at risk of financial hardship.
+While walking through his cornfield one evening, Ray hears a voice whispering, "If you build it, he will come"; then has a vision of a baseball diamond in the cornfield with the ghost of "Shoeless" Joe Jackson there.
+Annie agrees to convert part of their field into a baseball field, at risk of financial hardship.

 As Ray builds the field, he tells Karin about the 1919 Black Sox Scandal.
-Time passes, and as Ray is beginning to doubt himself, Shoeless Joe reappears one evening.
-After tossing a few balls around the field, Joe asks Ray if he can come back with more players.
-Ray says they are all welcome.
-The next day, Joe returns with the seven other Black Sox players.
-Annie's brother, Mark, cannot see the players.
-He warns the couple they are going bankrupt and offers to buy their land.
+Time passes, and as Ray is beginning to doubt himself, Shoeless Joe appears one evening.
+After tossing a few balls around the field, Joe asks Ray if he can bring more players and he agrees.
+The next day, seven more Black Sox players come.
+Annie's brother Mark, who cannot see the players, warns them they are going bankrupt and offers to buy their land.
 The voice, meanwhile, urges Ray to "ease his pain."

-Ray and Annie attend a PTA meeting, where she argues against some who are trying to ban books by Terence Mann, a controversial author and activist from the 1960s.
+The Kinsellas attend a PTA meeting, where Annie successfully prevents the ban of books by Terence Mann, a controversial author and activist from the 1960s.
 Ray deduces the voice was referring to Mann, who had named one of his characters "John Kinsella" and had once professed a childhood dream of playing for the Brooklyn Dodgers.
-That night, after Ray and Annie have identical dreams about Ray and Mann attending a game together at Fenway Park, Ray drives to Boston to find him.
-Mann, who has become a disenchanted recluse, agrees to attend one game.
-There Ray hears the voice urging him to "go the distance", while seeing statistics on the scoreboard for Archie "Moonlight" Graham, who played in one 1922 game for the New York Giants but never got to bat.
-Mann also admits to hearing the voice and seeing the scoreboard.
+That night, both Ray and Annie have identical dreams about him and Mann attending a game together at Fenway Park, so Ray drives to Boston to find him.

+Mann, now a disenchanted recluse, agrees to attend one game.
+There, Ray hears the voice, urging him to "go the distance", while seeing statistics on the scoreboard for Archie "Moonlight" Graham, who played a single 1922 game for the New York Giants but never got to bat.
+As Ray and Mann are about to part ways, Mann confesses hearing the voice and seeing the scoreboard.